 *Using these tools can also help you discover topics that are being connected to your name that you may want to stay away from and replace with more positive, accurate, and relevant topics that portray who you are now rather than negative or outdated instances from the past.

-10. Develop Content Diversity
+10. Develop and Diversify Your Content Strategy

 In order to stand out and develop high authority sites that will rank in search results, you will need to create plenty of unique, relevant, and interesting content.
 Many companies and individuals will make the mistake of creating one bio or “about us” blurb to use across all sites and social media profiles.
 Publishing the same content on multiple platforms will not be interesting or refreshing to readers and can also leave your sites penalized for duplicate content.
 Help yourself stand out by providing readers with something new and attention-grabbing with each site, blog, or profile they visit.
 Of course, each piece of content can have a similar theme or topic, but should never be presented word-for-word in multiple places.
 Additionally, all of your content does not need to be written.
 Diversify your brand by presenting yourself in different ways through video, infographics, podcasts, music, slideshows, and other medias.